1

 Connect your database

-With your database connected, you’ll now create a replication slot.
+With your database connected, create a replication slot.
 This allows Sequin to efficiently capture changes from your database using the WAL (Write-Ahead Log)

 In your database, run the following SQL command to create a replication slot: